Eynorey/SAM/README.md

 specifying a newer version in [bower.json](bower.json).
 You can also run `bower update` and `bower install` to manage dependencies.
 Add the `-h` flag on any command to see how you can use it.
 For example, `bower update -h`.

-For further instructions on how to develop with JHipster, have a look at [Using JHipster in development][].
+For further instructions on how to develop with JHipster, have a look at [Using JHipster in development](https://jhipster.github.io/development/).

 ## Building for production